How to Get Rid of Squash Bugs

 Not many of them germinated because it’s so blasted hot right now, but I do think it will help deter the little bugers.
 So far it has anyway.
 We are just now losing our cucumbers to them and usually we never get to harvest this long.

 We planted new squash plants all over the area as well, hoping maybe to get some type of harvest later in the season.
 In Oklahoma we have a really long growing season, so you never know.
 It depends on when old man winter decides to show up.
 Quite frankly, it’s hot and I miss him a lot!
 Hopefully it was not too hot for the seeds, but we will try to plant again in a few days if we get a cool spell of under 95 degrees.
 Maybe they will have a chance then.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

 Some people suggest using Diatomaceous Earth to cut down the population.
 It’s a great natural product and does help with the nymphs but not adult squash bugs.
 Also, it can harm pollinators, so you have to be careful not to get it in the flowers.
 Another draw back of DE is that you have to reapply when any moisture gets on it.
 Here, it’s so humid, that means everyday.
 Click here to see more about DE.

-The best advice is to do these things early and often to have the best season possible.
 Be vigilant, and don’t give up because gardening is fun and you get to have veggies.

 If you have a great idea of how to get rid of these awful creatures or at least slow them down a bit, I would love to hear it!